arkasarkar2000/football-news-api/README.md

 - `/news`: Get the list of websites from where news is coming.
 - `/news/onefootball`: Get the latest football news from OneFootball.
 - `/news/espn`: Get the latest football news from ESPN.
+[Provides Images of the news]
 - `/news/90mins`: Get the latest football news from 90mins.
+[Provides Images of the news]
 - `/news/goal`: Get the latest football news from Goal.
+[Provides Images of the news]

 ## Usage